anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - This requirement is currently not addressed but will likely be supported through
        `Senlin <https://docs.openstack.org/senlin/wallaby/>`__, cluster
-       management service.
+       management service
    * - gen.rsl.02
      - Resiliency
-     - The Architecture **should** support resilient OpenStack service components that are not subject to gen.rsl.01.
+     - The Architecture **should** support resilient OpenStack service components that are not subject to gen.rsl.01
      -

 Infrastructure Recommendations